CamilleSicangco/weighing-the-options/README.md

 Camille K. Sicangco, Manon E. B. Sabot, John E. Drake, Mark G. Tjoelker, & Belinda E. Medlyn

 ## Overview
-Repository containing the code to reproduce the results in Sicangco et al., "Weighing the options: a test of alternative stomatal optimisation models at high temperatures".
-Accepted in New Phytologist.
+Repository containing the code to reproduce the results in Sicangco et al. (2026), "Weighing the options: a test of alternative stomatal optimisation models at high temperatures".
+Published in New Phytologist (https://doi.org/10.1111/nph.71020).

 ## Instructions
 To use this code, you will need to install `gsthermal`, a custom R package built for this analysis.
 You can find the package here: https://github.com/CamilleSicangco/gsthermal.